Xtian Dela

 Aurther Mandela (born 18 February 1990), better known as Xtian Dela, is a Kenyan YouTuber, blogger, social media personality, and radio presenter.

+Career and Recognition

-In 2014, he won the Best Personal Blog in the African Bloggers Awards and the Most Influential Twitter Personality in the Kenyan Social Media Awards.
+In 2014, he won the Best Personal Blog at the African Bloggers Awards and the Most Influential Twitter Personality at the Kenyan Social Media Awards.
 In the same year, he was nominated at the Africa Social Media Award for the Social Media Hero in Africa, Twitter Handle of the Year in Africa and Influencer of the Year in Africa Awards.
 Still in 2014, he started an initiative on Twitter called #BringBackOurKDFSolders to force the Government of Kenya to bring back the Kenya Defence Force (KDF) who had been deployed in Somalia at that time to combat the Al-Shabab.
 The initiative was picked up by BBC who did a story about it.

 In 2015 he won the award of The Best Twitter Personality in Africa in the African Bloggers Awards.
 In August the same year, he won Kenyan Corporate Social Media Personality of the Year Award at the Jumia Kenya Glamour Awards.
 In the same year he also won the Kenyan Twitter Personality of the Year in the KenyaBuzz People's Choice Awards.
 He joined Nation FM (formerly known as Easy FM) in September 2015 as a radio presenter hosting the popular Saturday morning show #TheDetox alongside Deejay Xclusive.
 In September 2015, he joined Jeff Koinange Live on KTN Kenya as the Head of Social and Digital Media.

 In 2016 he won the award of the Best Facebook Profile in Africa and the Second Most Influential Twitter Personality in Africa in the Africa Bloggers Awards.The 2016 African Bloggers Awards were sponsored by the Bill & Melinda Gates Foundation.
 In 2016 he also became one of Viber's African partners.

 In 2017 he partnered with FC Barcelona and Beko in the #Time2Play Experience campaign that saw 22 winners from across 22 Countries across the world fly to Camp Nou in Barcelona, Spain to have the FC Barcelona Experience.
 He was the only Influencer chosen in Africa to take part.

 On 19 May 2018, he joined NRG Radio Kenya as a presenter, hosting the popular Hip Hop Show Full Throttle, alongside Grammy Award-winning Radio Personality Fatman Scoop and DJ Mr Vince.